Astratrainer/petnet-/clgxpdetp000209kyh6272nqh.md

     return render (request, 'blog_form.html',context)
 ```

 Here, we are defining a view called "createBlog" that handles the form submission.
 We check if the request method is POST, and if it is, we create a BlogForm instance with the data and files from the request.
-If the form is valid, we save the data to the database and redirect to the blogs page.
+If the form is valid, we save the data to the database and redirect it to the blogs page.
 If the request method is not POST, we create an empty ProductForm instance and render the "blog\_form.html" template with the form instance.

 ### **Step 6: Display images in templates**